CTF-handbooks/ctf-handbooks.github.io/CONTRIBUTING.md

    (add your contents here...)
    ```
-2. If you were to add the topic using Writerside, it would automatically modify the contents of [`ch.tree`](./Writerside/ch.tree) to add the new topic.
-Here, you'll have to add them manually.
+2. If you were to add the topic using Writerside, it would automatically modify the contents of [`ch.tree`](./Writerside/ch.tree) when adding the new topic.
+Here though, you'll have to add them manually.
+Please take note of the structure of topics and sub-topics as well to prevent any errors.
 For example:
 ```xml
 (...)